qua-platform/qua-libs/examples/mixer-calibration/readme.md

 * "SENS:SWE:POIN ???" - Sets the number of points for the sweep to be ???
 * "SENS:FREQ:START ???" - Sets the starting frequency for the sweep to be ???
 * "SENS:FREQ:STOP ???" - Sets the end frequency for the sweep to be ???
+* "SENS:FREQ:CENT ???" - Sets the center frequency to ???
+* "SENS:FREQ:SPAN ???" - Sets the frequency span to ???
 * "INIT:CONT OFF;*OPC?" - Sets the SA to single trigger (turn continuous off)
 * "INIT:CONT ON" - Sets the SA to continuous mode
 * "INIT:IMM;*OPC?" - Perform a single sweep
 * "TRACE:DATA?" - Gets the full trace
+* "SENS:MEAS:CHAN CHP" - Sets the measurement to Channel Power
-* "CALC:MARK1:ACT" - Activate marker #1
+* "SENS:MEAS:CHAN None" - Disables the measurement
+* "SENS:CME:RRCF 0" - Turns of RRC Filter for the measurement
-* "CALC:MARK1:X ???" - Sets marker #1 to frequency ???
+* "SENS:CME:IBW ???" - Sets the integration bandwidth for the measurement to ???
-* "CALC:MARK1:Y?" - Query marker #1
+* "SENS:CME:AVER:ENAB 0" - Disables averaging for the measurement

 ### Detailed explanation of the code
-The code does not touch the Y scale of the SA, the number of averages, or the trigger settings.
-These have to be defined manually.
+The code does not touch the Y scale of the SA, or the trigger settings.
+These have to be defined manually if needed.
+All the parameters that may be modified are at the beginning of the file:
+* In most cases, only the connection to the SA needs to be modified.
+* The integration bandwidth, defined by the `measIBW`, can also be changed.
+There is always a tradeoff between speed and results, and it also depends on the model of the SA used.
+* `bDoSweeps` can be changed to `False` to disable the full sweeps before and after the optimizations.

 The code starts with the definition of the QUA program, and three functions:
-* get_amp() - Gets the amplitude at the current marker location
+* get_amp() - Gets the amplitude of the current measurement.
 * get_leakage(i0, q0) - Sets the DC offsets to i0 & q0 and gets the amplitude using get_amp()
 * get_image(g, p) - Sets the gain and phase mismatch to g & p and gets the amplitude using get_amp()

 Afterwards, the program is executed, the SA object is being created and parameters are being set for a large sweep to see the initial spectrum.
 We set the bandwidth to 1 kHz and we sweep a bit more than twice the IF frequency, this is such that we'll be able to see spurs coming from higher harmonics (if they are not negligible, the IF & LO power need tuning)

-After getting the initial trace, we set the bandwidth to 10Hz to get a low noise floor, take only 41 points 100 Hz around the LO leakage, set the marker to the Lo leakage, and then run the Nelder-Mead algorithm to minimize the leakage.
+After getting the initial trace, we turn on the Channel Power measurement and configure it.
+We then run the Nelder-Mead algorithm to minimize the leakage.

 It then repeats for the image minimization, and finally takes another large trace to see the final spectrum after the minimization.
-Shown below is a demo run of the algorithm, it took ~46 seconds for the LO, lowering it to -79 dBc (relative to the signal).
+Shown below is a demo run of the algorithm, it took ~20 seconds each for the LO and image, lowering them to <-70 dBc (relative to the signal).
-The image rejection took ~49 seconds, lowering it to -88 dBc.

-The spurs at $\omega_{LO} \pm 2 \omega_{IF}$ are at around -50dBc, they can be reduced by decreasing the power arriving at the IQ ports.
+The spurs at $\omega_{LO} \pm 2 \omega_{IF}$ are at around -50 dBc, they can be reduced by decreasing the power arriving at the IQ ports.

-Note - In the image below the noise floor is at ~-60 dBc, but the optimization is done at a much lower bandwidth which sets the noise floor at ~80-90 dBc.
+Note - In the image below the noise floor is at ~-65 dBc, but the optimization is done at a much lower bandwidth which sets the noise floor at ~80-90 dBc.

 ![fieldfox_mixer_calibration](fieldfox_mixer_calibration.png)